The Hub (Gainesville, Florida): Change in services

 The Hub originally housed the campus bookstore, post office, barber shop, soda fountain, and movie theater.

 Prior to moving to the J. Wayne Reitz Union in 2003, the university's bookstore and ID card services were both located at the Hub.
 A small food court was set up on the first floor and the "Technology Hub" selling computer accessories and software was on the second floor.

 Renovations

 In 2005, the Hub began undergoing a $10.8 million renovation and was later reopened in April 2007.
-The renovation added various computer and videoconferencing equipment, a 10000 sqft open wireless Internet area, a Starbucks, and group and individual study rooms.
+The renovation added various computer and videoconferencing equipment, a 10000 sqft open wireless Internet area, a Starbucks, a Chick-fil-A, and group and individual study rooms.
 The Office of Academic Technology and the International Center (study abroad) moved to the Hub following the renovation.